skatsuta/ansible-macos/README.md

 ## Usage

-Before running the following script, you should do:
+Before running the script below, you should:

 1. run `ssh-keygen` to generate your SSH key
 1. add the key to GitHub

-Then issue
+Then run

 ```sh
 $ curl https://raw.githubusercontent.com/skatsuta/ansible-osx/master/init.sh | bash